xistext/edjlib/README.md

 GPC.pas General Polygon Clipper.
 I ported to Delphi long long ago and used for decades in aviation software so it is solid.
 Uses all doubles, so not perfect for CGE but I still find it useful.
 It could be converted with some effort to use TVertex2.
-Lets you combine polygon in any to create complex polygons with holes and islands, etc.
+Lets you combine polygon in various ways to create complex polygons with holes and islands, etc.